 Definition

-A systematic inspection of a building or structure to locate, identify, and assess the condition of asbestos-containing materials.
-Surveys are required before renovation or demolition work and for managing asbestos in occupied buildings.
-There are three main types: Management Surveys (for occupied buildings), Refurbishment Surveys (before renovation), and Demolition Surveys (before demolition).
-Surveys must be conducted by qualified and accredited professionals.
+An inspection of a building or structure to locate, identify, and assess the condition of asbestos-containing materials.
+Surveys are required before renovation or demolition and for managing asbestos in occupied buildings.
+There are three types: Management Surveys (for occupied buildings), Refurbishment Surveys (before renovation), and Demolition Surveys (before demolition).
+Only qualified, accredited professionals may carry out asbestos surveys.

 See also: